- How Sleep Works

 Best for Heavyweight Sleepers – The WinkBed Plus

 Some mattresses come with covers that greatly improve temperature neutrality.
-One example is the Aurora from Brooklyn Bedding.
+One example is the Aurora from Brooklyn Bedding, our Editor’s Pick for hot sleepers.
 This bed has a cover made of phase-change material (PCM), which absorbs body heat until the sleeper’s body reaches a certain temperature; as a result, the bed offers exceptional temperature neutrality.
-Additionally, the PCM is infused with copper to cool down the bed even more; copper also helps improve blood circulation in sleepers.
+Additionally, the PCM is infused with copper to cool down the bed even more; copper also helps improve bloodflow in sleepers with poor circulation.

 The Aurora is highly supportive, as well.
 A base layer of high-density polyfoam reinforces the pocketed coils to ensure an even sleep surface and minimize sinkage around the edges of the bed where people tend to sit.
 The mattress also isolates motion better than other hybrids and produces minimal noise, making it a good choice for couples.

-The Aurora is somewhat expensive (currently $1,699 in a Queen-size) and is a good option for shoppers with bigger budgets, even though this price-point is lower than the average cost of a Queen-size hybrid.
+The Aurora is somewhat expensive (currently $1,699 in a Queen-size) and is a good option for shoppers with bigger budgets – though it’s important to note this price-point is substantially lower than the average cost of a Queen-size hybrid.
 Brooklyn Bedding offers free mattress shipping in the contiguous U.S., as well as a 120-night sleep trial for the Aurora.

 Finding a comfortable mattress can be difficult for people in the heavy weight group (more than 230 pounds), as many beds sink excessively and lead to aches and pains for larger sleepers.
 The WinkBed Plus is a specialized ‘Medium Firm’ setting for the standard WinkBed mattress that is specifically designed to support heavier individuals.